 Notice that all my decor items are from the curb, the thrift store, or flea market.
 Yes, even the hat and jean jacket.
 Gotta love mixin’ it up with fun finds.

 If you’re not the DIY type or just love this coat rack, you can find it and much more available in my online shop.
 (SOLD)

-Also, pin and share my reclaimed coat rack to inspire others to give DIY a try.
+In addition, pin and share my reclaimed coat rack to inspire others to give DIY a try.

 Up next, I’ll be taking this vintage French provincial desk and giving it a brand new look.
 See the new look HERE.

-More projects like my reclaimed coat rack:
+Also, more projects like my reclaimed coat rack: